Jakxel/cpp-how-to-program/README.md

-# C-How-to-program
+# cpp-how-to-program
-C++ How to Program By Paul Deitel- Harvey Deitel 2
+Notes and Exercises from C++ How to Program By Paul Deitel- Harvey Deitel 2